usnistgov/FIPS201/_Appendix/glossary.md

 Symmetric Key
-: A _cryptographic key_ that is used to perform both the cryptographic operation and its inverse (e.g., to encrypt, decrypt, or create a message _authentication_ code and verify it).
+: A _cryptographic key_ that is used to perform both the cryptographic operation and its inverse (e.g., to encrypt, decrypt, create a message authentication code, or verify a message authentication code).

 Security Executive Agent
 : Individual responsible for the development, implementation, and oversight of effective, efficient, and uniform policies and procedures that govern the conduct of investigations and adjudications for eligibility to access classified information and eligibility to hold a sensitive position in the Federal Government.
 In accordance with Executive Order 13467 (as amended), this individual is the Director of National Intelligence (DNI).